An entrance right off an exit

 Kolob is open all year.
 It's advisable in the wintertime to call ahead to check road conditions.
 The visitor center is open everyday from 8 AM to 4:30 PM with extended hours in the summer.
 For more information contact the Kolob Canyon Visitor Center (435) 586-9548 or www.nps.gov/zion.

 Kolob Canyons is part of Zion National Park.
-As of January 1, 2007 the entrance fee permit for Kolob is $25 per vehicle, good for 7 days.
+The entrance fee permit for Kolob is $35 per vehicle, good for 7 days.
 Your permit includes entrance into all of Zion National Park including the Main Canyon.
 Golden Eagle, Golden Age and America the Beautiful National Park passes are honored in Kolob Canyons.

 The first inhabitants of the Kolob area were the Anasazi or "the ancient ones".
 Very little is known about the Anasazi or why they disappeared from the Southwest region about 1200 AD.
 The Paiutes were next to establish themselves in the area and still consider Kolob to be a sacred place to seek emotional and spiritual sustenance.
 The Spanish explorers Dominguez and Escalante first documented the Kolob Canyons as they tried to establish a trail from New Mexico to California.
 Mormon pioneers settled the Kolob area in 1852.
 They used the area for a variety of purposes including timber, raising livestock and prospecting minerals.
 Kolob Canyons was set aside for protection as a national monument in 1937 and added to the Zion National Park in 1956.

 Zion Kolob Canyon Directions & MapDirections

 1835 Convention Center Drive

 78 South 100 East

 Kanab, UT 84741